skoskosko/todo-demo/Documentation/MidImplimentation.md

 ## 9. AWS Cloudformation

 This will take some time to learn.
 But i will use this project to learn that too.

+So far working with cloudformation it seems that i will be swapping aws console for that.
+It gives much clearer view of what you are working with when everything is defined in single file.
+Console can still be used for checking out that everything is up (Until i learn how to use aws CLI properly)  but I dont think tehere is really need to manually put anything up when in production.